-Let’s Talk Atlanta Water Heaters
+Let’s Talk Kennesaw Water Heaters

-If you’ve listened to any of Atlanta’s radio stations it’s very likely that you’ve heard the commercials about old water heaters being banned and being pressured to upgrade your current system.
+If you’ve listened to any of Kennesaw’s radio stations it’s very likely that you’ve heard the commercials about old water heaters being banned and being pressured to upgrade your current system.
 Many of you have asked us about this, so I’d like to take a moment to address your questions.